 A recruiter that responds openly and clearly to every question is always more valuable.
 Candidates feel more confident having some information about the company and knowing their inquiries will be answered as quickly as possible.
 Also, make sure you keep a professional yet friendly tone, to make people feel comfortable.

 The ability to listen is one of the most important recruiter skills, as many candidates have something to say.
 In many cases, the stories applicants tell can show a lot of their qualities, which may be useful for the company.
-It’s important to listen to both the candidates and managers who need new employees, and state requirements for them.
+It’s important to listen to both the candidates and managers who need new employees and state requirements for them.

 It turns out, 52% of content shared by any company’s employees, in person or online, is trusted by applicants.
 Let them talk to current employees, ask the latter to post information about the company on social networks, and you will be trusted.
 It’s logical, as more people would trust a friend who works for the company than its marketing department.

-Sometimes recruiters judge candidates by the first impression: their appearance, clothes, way of talking etc. However, when attending an interview, a person hardly knows what attitude or way of talking is required, not including standard rules.
+Sometimes recruiters judge candidates by their first impression: their appearance, clothes, way of talking etc. However, when attending an interview, a person hardly knows what attitude or way of talking is required, not including standard rules.
 Allow yourself to use your recruiter skills to work with the person and guide them to the right place.
 Candidates often become the best employees if you add a personal touch by having productive talks with them and giving them advice.

 Every company must have some plans for the future: new projects, new ways of operating, etc. Look into these plans when talking to a candidate and see if they fit into the future of the company.
 The person may be not the best choice for now but could be vital in a couple of months, and you want them to already be used to the company’s rules and operations when you need them.

 Time management is one of the best recruiter skills, as there’s always a lot to do.
-Make sure you manage your time well and don’t delay reviewing resumes you get.
+Make sure you manage your time well and don’t delay reviewing the resumes you get.
 Even a couple of days may determine whether you will get a top candidate or not.